kmayerb/mRNA_vaccination_boosts_spike_specific_T_cell_memory/README.md

 [1] Address correspondence to Evan W. Newell (enewell@fredhutch.org) and M. Juliana McElrath (jmcelrat@fredhutch.org)

-`/data/` can be populated with (375 MB) tar.gz data package, which can be downloaded directly from 10.5281/zenodo.7577149
+`/data/` can be populated with a (375 MB) tar.gz data package, which can be downloaded directly from 10.5281/zenodo.7577149

 ```
 tar -xvf data.tar.gz